Offshore medical school: Education

 Offshore medical schools often specialize in the Medical Doctor degree, while US and Canadian medical schools are often departments of universities that offer several degrees.
-The curriculum of offshore medical schools in the Caribbean follows the one in US, as they usually only offer two years of basic science study and use teaching hospitals or clinics in US or Canada, sometimes in UK for clinical training.
+The curriculum of offshore medical schools in the Caribbean aligns with that of the US, as usually only two years of basic science study are offered, and students visit teaching hospitals or clinics in the US, Canada, or the UK for clinical training.

 The teachings often focus on the United States Medical Licensing Examination (USMLE) and the Educational Commission for Foreign Medical Graduates (ECFMG) certification process, and the measurement of performance is the passing rate of students in the exams.
 In most schools, passing of the USMLE Step 2 exam is required to graduate and get a M.D. degree.

 In most schools, the academic calendar is divided into 3 academic terms per year, with semesters starting in January, May and September.
 The lack of a summer break offers students a potentially faster route than US medical schools to a degree with a compressed curriculum.